comrade-coop/wetonomy/README.md

 ### Get git submodules
 Execute `git clone --recurse-submodules -j8 https://github.com/comrade-coop/wetonomy.git` to clone the repo along with submodules

-Once you've done that you can run the **Wetonomy.FunctionApp** which bootstraps the organization.
+Once you've done that, you can run the **Wetonomy.FunctionApp** which bootstraps the organization.

 ## Wetonomy Overview
 We can divide the organization architecture in 3 modules